jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 ![](media/0ec6449077f76ea9f958039e6f2f541e.png)

-For more details on the individual output tables and tracks as well as for **visualization** of the identified composite modules in the genome browser please refer to Section 20.1.4.
+For more details on the individual output tables and tracks as well as for **visualization** of the identified composite modules in the genome browser please refer to indiviual method description.

 The output table *Transcription factors Ensembl genes*